 Home audio can get a reputation for being excessively expensive -- it's not uncommon for a pair of speakers to cost $2,000 or more -- but I've deliberately picked products that prove you can get great performance on a modest budget.
-The Onkyo TX-NR414 ($270) and Energy Take Classic 5.1 ($400) speakers cost $670 total, which isn't cheap, but it's about half the price of what you'd pay for a solid 50-inch TV.
-And unlike smartphones and home video gear, home audio is a long-term investment; I wouldn't be surprised if that combination lasts you a decade.
+The Sony STR-DN840 ($375) and Energy Take Classic 5.1 ($400) speakers cost $775 total, which isn't cheap, but I wouldn't be surprised if the combination lasts you a decade.

 3. Alternative: Don't be afraid to go stereo

 HTIBs used to be the go-to budget option for home audio, but I'm reluctant to recommend an HTIB these days.
-You get all the downsides of multiple speakers and tangles of wires, yet you often don't get dramatically better sound than a good sound bar.
+You get all the downsides of multiple speakers and tangles of wires, but you don't often get dramatically better sound than with a good sound bar.
 And unlike AV receivers and speakers, an HTIB typically isn't upgradable, so you're stuck with the AV receiver, speakers, and built-in Blu-ray player your HTIB features.

 While there are some scenarios in which an HTIB is the best option, in most cases you're better off saving up for a full-size system or settling for a good-enough sound bar.